cmatthews20/vhdl-projects/README.md

 ## VHDL Modules

 VHDL designs are inherently modular.
+Modules can be reused and composed with eachother.
 A VHDL module is composed of two parts:
 - An `entity` description: Comparable to a function prototype or class declaration in other programming languages.
 The ports (inputs and outputs) are defined here.
 - An `architecture` description: The particular implementation of the internals of the entity.

 A single entity can have multiple corresponding architectures.
 In some ways, the entity description is analogous to an interface in C++/Java (be careful; multiple architectures are not suppored by all synthesis tools).

+The entity descriptions can be thought of like the black-box representations of the components.
+This is often how we are taught to think about software modules, but a VHDL entity actually represents a hardware block that can only possibly interact with the rest of the system via its inputs and outputs.
+This 'black box' view of entities makes it possible for them to be used based soley on the interface defined by their description.
+The associated architecture simply defines what goes on inside.

 Consider a basic logic circuit with three inputs (A, B, D), one output (E), and an internal signal (C) that takes the result of A AND B to be ORed with D.

 ```
 entity two_gates is
-    port(A, B, D: in bit);
+    port(A, B, D: in bit; E: out bit);
-         E: out bit;
 end two_gates;

 architecture gates of two_gates is